 The overwhelming success of that first show spurred collaboration between the Burchfield Penney Art Center and the FTT program to create Runway 2.0.
 This partnership further connected the worlds of fashion and art.

 Runway 3.0, 4.0 and 5.0 found its home in the 20,000-square foot historic Pierce Arrow Building.
 After three years of utilizing this striking industrial space, Runway 6.0 returned back to campus and was held in the newly remodeled Student Union.
-In April 2017 we celebrated 10 years of Runway with a special show in the Buffalo State Sports Arena.
+In 2017 we celebrated our 10th anniversary with a special showcase in the Buffalo State Sports Arena.

 Back to Top